ibm-cloud-docs/vmwaresolutions/shared/shared_pricing.md

 | TOTAL_VEEAM_OBJECT_STORAGE_GB_HOURS | Hourly | Charge per GB of object storage used for all backups. |
 {: caption="Table 5.
 Licenses and fees for Veeam" caption-side="top"}

-There are no additional Veeam usage charges for VMware Solutions Shared.
+No additional Veeam usage charges for VMware Solutions Shared are incurred.
 {:note}

 Initially, all backups go to the block storage that is closest to their VM workloads.
 Backups that are a part of an inactive backup chain are immediately moved to Cloud Object Storage.
 The restore speed for these inactive backups might be impacted.